Best practices for whiteboarding in the physics classroom

 - Whiteboarding in the classroom – An overview of whiteboarding from Dan McIsaac, Buffalo State University

-- Whiteboarding – An overview of whiteboarding from Whiteboards USA
+- Educational Benefits – An overview of the benefits of whiteboarding from Whiteboards USA

-- Whiteboarding and Socratic Dialogs – Suggestions for implementation of whiteboarding from Whiteboards USA
+- Socratic Dialogs in the Classroom – Suggestions for implementation of whiteboarding from Whiteboards USA

 Acknowledgments: The authors thank Katie Foote, Alexis Knaub, Melissa Dancy, Charles Henderson, Bob Beichner, Mary Bridget Kustuch, and Leslie Atkins Elliott for feedback and contributions to this recommendation.